 We see Mary with her arms open wide and her mantle wrapped around devotees.
 She is the Virgin of Mercy (in Spanish, Virgen de la Merced; in Italian, Madonna della Misericordia)—a subject that originated in the thirteenth century.
 Appearing this way, Mary is a symbol of protection, and images often include portraits of specific individuals or groups sheltered within her mantle (so wonderfully captured by the German name for this subject, Schutzmantelmadonna—“sheltering-cloak Madonna”).
 To have oneself portrayed alongside the merciful Mary was an effective way to demonstrate one’s piety and importance while garnering hope for her protection.

 Some Marian subjects, including the Virgin of Mercy, increasingly communicated the idea that the holy mother (Mary) defends Christians from enemies.
 Mary had already developed these associations on the Iberian Peninsula (Spain and Portugal today) as Christian rulers tried to take territory from Muslim rulers (who had controlled regions of the Peninsula beginning in 711 C.E.).
 In 1492, Isabel and Ferdinand defeated the last Muslim stronghold on the Peninsula, in Granada.
 Muslims who were unwilling to convert were expelled, as were Jews.
-Campaigns against Muslims (in the Maghreb in North Africa and Ottoman Turks who ruled from Constantinople) continued into the sixteenth century.
+Campaigns against Muslims (in the Maghreb in North Africa and the Ottomans who ruled from Constantinople) continued into the sixteenth century.
 Stories of Mary’s divine intervention on behalf of Christians on and off the battlefield flourished.

 1492 was also the year that Christopher Columbus, the Genovese explorer funded by Isabel and Ferdinand, journeyed across the Atlantic in search of a route to India.
 He would eventually land in the Caribbean, and his voyages would initiate the invasion and colonization of the Americas.
 The European discovery that millions of non-Christian Amerindian peoples lived in lands previously unknown to them also increased the fervent Christian belief that Christ’s Second Coming and the end of days was imminent.